AnudeepKonda/BugDetector/README.md

-    TRAINFILE.txt: The file that has token sequences for training TESTFILE.txt: The file that has token sequences for testing, i.e. lines for which entropy is to generated
+    TRAINFILE.txt: The file that has token sequences for training TESTFILE.txt: The file that has token sequences for testing, i.e. lines for which entropy is to generated DICTIONARY.txt: The file representing occurences of each token.

     No_Of_Epochs: an integer indicating the number of training epochs